-Durable Powers of Attorney
+The Importance of Durable Powers of Attorney

-Alongside and apart from the Wills and Trusts aspect of estate planning, having an effective durable power of attorney in place for both financial matters and health care decisions makes clear designations of who a client wants to take care of those decisions if the client is unable to do so for themselves.
+Having an effective Durable Power of Attorney (POA) in place for both financial and health care decisions makes clear designations of who a client wants to take care of those decisions should they be unable to do so for themselves.

 Unlike a general or ordinary Power of Attorney, a Durable Power of Attorney document stays in effect even if a client become incapacitated and unable to make their own choices.
 In contrast, an ordinary power of attorney document would end when a client becomes mentally incapable/in these circumstances.
 The difference may seem modest, but Durable Power of Attorney documents help alleviate tensions that often arise between family and friends holding differing opinions, adding stress to an already stressful situation.